NoXPhasma/protondb_faq/README.md

 sudo apt-get update`
 sudo apt install mesa-vulkan-drivers mesa-vulkan-drivers:i386
 ```
-If your game is still not starting or crashing check on [WineHQ](https://appdb.winehq.org) If your game runs on Wine.
-If you see that it run, then maybe an 3rd Party DRM like "Denuvo" is making trouble here.

 ## My game crashes after a while but works fine without esync